contrastsecurity/developer.contrastsecurity.com/docs/getting-started/security-teams/index.md

+---
-# If you are an AppSec Professional
+title: If you are an AppSec Professional
+---

 The role of AppSec teams in DevSec is to act as an enabling team.
 By providing self-service tools to developers and helping them use those tools, you can scale your security efforts more than if you engaged every team directly.